-North South Foundation – In existence since 1989, the North South Foundation sponsors numerous academic competitions – including spelling, geography, vocabulary, math, and even neurology – open to Indian American students, and funds scholarships for students in India.
+North South Foundation – In existence since 1989, the North South Foundation sponsors numerous academic competitions – including spelling, geography, vocabulary, math, and even neurology.
+The NSF competitions are open to students of South Asian descent, and proceeds help fund scholarships for students in India.

-Met-Life South Asian Spelling Bee – Another spelling bee circuit, its purpose is to “search for the best speller of English words in the South Asian-American community.”
+Met-Life South Asian Spelling Bee – Another spelling bee circuit open to students of South Asian descent, its purpose is to “search for the best speller of English words in the South Asian-American community.”

 Word of the Day – Trying to expand your vocabulary and spelling prowess, one word at a time?
 This website, courtesy of Merriam-Webster, can certainly help.
 You can also subscribe to the podcast, narrated by Peter Sokolowski, lexicographer and editor-at-large for Merriam-Webster.
-(The link to the podcast is toward the bottom of the WOTD page.)
+(The link to the podcast is beneath the video.)

 Vocabulary.com – A great website for helping with learning…well…vocabulary!
 Very interactive and a valuable resource.

 FreeRice.com – Also a great website to aid in learning vocabulary.
 For every vocabulary question you answer correctly, the United Nations World Food Programme donates 10 grains of rice to help fight world hunger.

 Hexco – The most well-established of spelling bee preparation companies, this Texas-based business has been distributing a variety of spelling materials since 1983.
 Hexco now offers materials for academic competitions of all sorts, but remains true to its spelling roots; it has offered spelling coaching packages for years as well.